Le Tonkinois Varnish

 Depending upon their condition most coatings except for wax can be over-

 If after sanding the existing finish is not in good condition it will need to be completely removed.
-Remember the adhesion between the varnish and the wood is only as good as the layers underneath.

 If only a part area is removed a colour variation may be visible.